Boynton Beach Medical Malpractice Lawyer

 Medical malpractice may occur at any stage of the doctor-patient relationship.
 Not all malpractice is immediately obvious.
 Days, weeks, or months may pass before a doctor or provider’s “mistake” is discovered.

-Here are some of the more common types of medical malpractice we deal with at the Leifer Law Firm:
+Here are some of the more common types of medical malpractice we deal with at Leifer & Ramirez:

 Surgical errors– This is perhaps the category most people associate with malpractice since these cases tend to generate headlines.
 Basically, any mistake made during a surgical procedure may qualify as malpractice, such as operating on the wrong side of the body or leaving an instrument inside of a patient.